 Custodial credit risk, as it relates to deposits, is the risk that in the event of a financial institution failure, Metra's deposits may not be returned.
 Metra's investment policy requires deposits in excess of FDIC coverage be collateralized with securities or financial instruments permitted by the Public Funds Investment Act with maturities not exceeding five years.
-Metra's bank balances were \$4,762,134 and \$12,707,463 at December 31, 2016 and 2015, respectively, and were covered by FDIC insurance or by collateral held by a third party.
+Metra's bank balances were \$8,394,218 and \$4,762,134 at December 31, 2017 and 2016, respectively \$3,469,038 and \$4,762,134 were covered by FDIC insurance or by collateral held by third party at December 31, 2017 and 2016, respectively.